Integrated Accessibility Standards Policy

 - As soon as practical after becoming aware of the need for an accommodation due to an employee’s disability

-- Review the individualized workplace emergency response information when the employee moves to a different location when the employee’s overall accommodation needs or plans are reviewed and when the Township reviews its general emergency response policies.
+- Review the individualized workplace emergency response information when the employee moves to a different location when the employee’s overall accommodation needs or plans are reviewed and when the Municipality reviews its general emergency response policies.

 7.3 – Accessible Transportation Standard